🌑

 Democracy, But Make It a Pop Quiz

 One late night a colleague and I were tossing ideas around.
 Most of them vanished with the beer.
 This one stuck.
-At first it sounded silly, then oddly sharp.
-I kept pulling on the thread.
+It started as a dumb joke, then it got oddly sharp, so I kept pulling on the thread.

-People have argued since Athens about who should vote and whether every voice should count the same (Plato would probably hate this idea, but hey, he hated democracy in general).
+People have argued since Athens about who should vote and whether every voice should count the same (Plato would probably hate this, but he hated democracy in general).
 That fight never left, it just changes clothes every few years.
-This is me trying on one of those outfits.
+This is me trying on one of those outfits, mainly for the Schmäh.

-The pitch in plain words: On your countries next election day, every ballot comes with four simple questions about the parties’ own programs.
-Get them right, your vote counts.
+The pitch in plain words: On election day, every ballot comes with four simple questions about the parties’ own programs.
+Get them right, the vote counts.
 Miss them, it does not.
-A thought experiment, not a draft law.
-The dream of the “informed vote” keeps coming back: sometimes noble, sometimes gatekeeping.
-Let’s push it to the edge and see what it fixes and what it breaks.
+This is a thought experiment, not a draft law.
+The dream of the “informed vote” keeps coming back, sometimes noble, sometimes gatekeeping.
+The whole point is to push it to the edge and see what it fixes, what it breaks and what might survive once the gate gets thrown out.

 Why bother?

-Because the way we vote often rewards vibes over clarity.
-Campaigns speak in fog, voters swim in noise and last-minute ads try to speedrun your attention span (faster than any Mario64 run I’ve ever watched).
-A quiz is a way to see if 30 seconds of focus could make choices a bit more informed and a bit less tribal.
-Less “who shouts loudest,” more “who actually plans something.”
+Maybe because the way people vote often rewards vibes over clarity.
+Campaigns speak in fog, people swim in noise and last minute ads try to speedrun attention (faster than any Mario64 run I’ve ever watched).
+A quiz is one way to test whether 30 seconds of focus can make choices a bit more informed and a bit less tribal.
+Not “objective truth”, just slightly less autopilot.

-Because people use shortcuts.
-Party color, a headline from last week, or a Facebook meme shared by your uncle who still thinks Strache was framed in Ibiza.
+Maybe because people use shortcuts.
+Party color, a headline from last week, or a meme shared by someone who still thinks every scandal was staged.
 Shortcuts are human, but they make it easy to miss what parties actually plan to do.
-A quiz forces a quick look at the core claims before you mark the box.
+A quiz forces a quick look at a party’s own claims before the box gets ticked.

 Scope and assumptions

-So in terms of scope, we are talking about regular party elections.
+So in terms of scope, this is about regular party elections.
 Not referendums.
 Not primaries.
 One quiz per voter.
 Four questions about published party programs.
 No personality tests.
 No scandal trivia.

-What this is not: Not a literacy test.
-Not a morality test.
-Not a secret ideology filter.
-Not a law proposal.
-It is a sandbox to see what breaks and what might be worth keeping.
+What this is not: not a literacy test, not a morality test, not a hidden ideology filter and not a law proposal.
+It is a sandbox to see what breaks and what might be worth keeping once the gate is gone.

 • Questions are neutral and simple.
 B1 reading level.
 Plain language.
 Same length for every party.